DYCI2/om-dyci2/README.md

   * See [o7 external libraries](https://openmusic-project.github.io/pages/libraries) manual page for o7.
   * See [OM6 external libraries](http://repmus.ircam.fr/openmusic/libraries) manual page for OM 6.13.

-The **om-dyci2** source folder including libdyci2.so (or the pre-packed version distributed in this project's [release pages](https://github.com/DYCI2/om-dyci2/releases)) must be installed in one of the library folder specified for OM/o7.
+The **om-dyci2** source folder including libdyci2.so (or the pre-packed version distributed in this project's [release pages](https://github.com/DYCI2/om-dyci2/releases)) must be installed in one of the OM/o7 library folders.

 Alternatively, you can just specify this repository as one of the "Libraries folder" in the OM/o7 Preferences.

-**Note:** om-dyci2 will isntanciate a virtual Python interpreter and run DYCI2 in it, so **the DYCI2 library must also be installed on your computer** (get the latest version [HERE]() !).
+**Note:** om-dyci2 will instanciate a virtual Python interpreter and run DYCI2 in it, so **the DYCI2 library must also be installed on your computer** (get the latest version [HERE]() !).

 After loading om-dyci2 for the first time, go to your OM/o7 Preferences/Libaries and set the correct path to the _DYCI2_Modules_ folder.